 Key Google Ad Manager Metrics

 In general, Google Ad Manager has 5 reports that we have discussed in our detailed guide.
-While Future sell-through is only available for Google Ad Manager 360 publishers, you can access other reports with the free version of the ad server.
+While Future sell-through is only available for Google Ad Manager 360 for publishers, you can access other reports with the free version of the ad server.
 Since each report consists of unique metrics, let’s understand them one by one.

 Important Metrics in Ad Exchange Historical Report